hoangsonww/Budget-Management-Backend-API/README.md

 This architecture allows for easy integration of additional services, such as order management, task management, and notification services, without affecting the core functionality of the API.

+#### Communication Between Services

+Each service communicates with others using RabbitMQ for asynchronous messaging, gRPC for high-performance remote procedure calls, and REST APIs for standard HTTP communication.
+This ensures that services can operate independently while still being able to interact with each other as needed.

+Also, the API is designed to be modular, allowing for easy addition of new services or features without disrupting existing functionality.
+This modularity is achieved through the use of separate directories for each service, with shared utilities and configurations in a common structure.

 > [!TIP]
 > Each service does not live in its own directory, but rather is organized within the main project structure.
 This allows for easier management and deployment of the entire application as a single unit, while still maintaining the modularity of the microservices architecture.